AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/compare-program-effectiveness-with-the-program-analyzer.md

 >[!TIP]
 >
 >You can also try to improve your view by changing from a linear to a logarithmic scale, or vice versa.
-Use the&nbsp;**Scale**&nbsp;menu at the top.&nbsp;
+Use the **Scale** menu at the top.

 8. Explore the resulting graph.